 To apply to register a trade mark in Australia, an application must be submitted to the Australian Government department, IP Australia (you can apply online at www.ipaustralia.gov.au).
 An application must provide details of the trade mark, the name and address of the trade mark applicant, and the goods and/or services for which registration is sought.

 The applicant for a trade mark must be the owner of the trade mark in Australia.
 The owner is taken to be the first person to use the mark as a trade mark in relation to particular goods or services in Australia.
 More than one person may be the owner of a mark where it has been used in relation to different goods or services by different owners.
-Where a mark has not been used in trade, the A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. of applying for registration is taken to be the first ‘use’ of the mark.
+Where a mark has not been used in trade, the act of applying for registration is taken to be the first ‘use’ of the mark.

 An application for registration, or a granted registration, may be challenged by a third party who claims ownership through prior use (see ‘Opposition’, below).
-However, the The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary. of Trade Marks does not question a claim to ownership of a mark as part of the registration process.
+However, the Registrar of Trade Marks does not question a claim to ownership of a mark as part of the registration process.

 Examination and acceptance